 Current testing is terribly flawed

 This makes diagnosis almost impossible.
-The current tests a primary doctor will give for Lyme disease only tests for one particular strain of Lyme and there are over a hundred strains, not to mention the many other tick borne diseases in which testing is not available.
-The current Lyme blood test only tests for antibodies, not the Lyme bacteria and Lyme supresses the immune system, causing the body to not create antibodies.
+The current tests most primary care doctors will give for Lyme disease only tests for one particular strain of Lyme and there are over a hundred strains, not to mention the many other tick borne diseases in which testing is not available.
+The current Lyme blood test only tests for antibodies, not the Lyme bacteria and Lyme supresses the immune system, causing the body to not create antibodies for Lyme.
 This is very problematic, because if you have Lyme you could test false negative even if you are positive.
-This has happened in millions of cases worldwide.

 Lyme and co-infections can be chronic